PD Dr. Christian Riedel

 General Research Interests

 L. monocytogenes is a ubiquitous, Gram-positive soil bacterium and a frequent contaminant of processed food products.
+Its abilities to withstand and grow under a wide range of environmental conditions (temperature, pH, salt, etc.) and to form biofilms on different surfaces make L. monocytogenes a serious concern in the food processing industries.
 Moreover, L. monocytogenes is able to cause life-threatening infections in immuno-compromised persons and a model organism for intracellular pathogenesis.
-Healthy individuals infected with L. monocytogenes display only mild symptoms of gastroenteritis or remain totally asymptomatic and a normal immune system efficiently eliminates the infection.
-Its abilities to withstand and grow under a wide range of environmental conditions (temperature, pH, salt, etc.) and to form biofilms on different surfaces make L. monocytogenes a serious concern in the food processing industries.

-Recently, another field of interest has emerged from our studies on biofilm formation and peptide-based communication.
-The ERA-IB2 consortium „SafeFood“ aims at investigating the effect of high pressure processing on integrity and viability of L. monocytogenes.
-Within the consortium, we develop novel molecular tools that allow conditional silencing or deletion of genes that can be targeted to increase sensitivity of L. monocytogenes to high pressure processing.
+Within a European research consortium that aims at investigating the effect of high pressure processing on integrity and viability of L. monocytogenes, we develop novel molecular tools that allow conditional silencing or deletion of genes that can be targeted to increase sensitivity of L. monocytogenes to high pressure processing.
+As a “by-product” of these activities, we have recently constructed sensor strains of L. monocytogenes the express ratiometric pH-dependent fluorescent proteins that allow measurement of intracellular pH using changes in the fluorescent properties (Figure 1 and Crauwels et al., 2018).

-Bifidobacteria are anaerobic Gram-positives and one of the most abundant bacterial phyla in the lower intestinal tract of humans.
+Bifidobacteria are anaerobic Gram-positives and an important group of bacteria in the lower intestinal tract of humans.
 Particularly high numbers are observed in breast-fed infants and various health-promoting properties of bifidobacteria are attributed to their presence in the gut.
-Based on these health-promoting properties, bifidobacteria are increasingly used as so-called probiotic supplements in pharmaceutical and dairy products.
+Based on these health-promoting properties, bifidobacteria are widely used as so-called probiotic supplements in pharmaceutical and dairy products.
 For some strains anti-inflammatory effects have been reported in vitro and in preclinical studies.
 Thus, one potential field of application is their use as alternative or supplementary treatment in inflammatory conditions of the gastrointestinal tract.

 Previous studies of our group have identified strains of the bifidobacteria that show high adhesion to intestinal epithelial cells and display potent anti-inflammatory activity in vitro and in murine models of colitis (Preising et al. 2010; Philippe et al. 2011, Grimm et al. 2015).
 In order to unravel the molecular mechanisms of host colonization and anti-inflammatory activity, we sequences the genomes of several strains of bifidobacteria (Zhurina et al. 2011; Zhurina et al., 2013; Bottacini et al., 2014) and identified a number of candidate genes potentially involved in these properties (Westermann et al. 2013).
 Past and current projects aim at investigating the role of these candidates to adhesion, colonization and inhibition of inflammation (e.g. Gleinser et al., 2012; Wei et al., 2014; Grimm et al., 2015, Wei et al., 2015).
-A further aspect is the potential use of bifidobacteria as vectors to for delivery of therapeutic genes into solid tumors (Osswald et al., 2015a).
-The development of molecular tools required to perform these studies are another important activity of the group (Grimm et al., 2014, Osswald et al., 2015b).
-A very recent project is dedicated to investigate the interaction of bifidobacteria with different subpopulations of human macrophages and the contribution of this interaction to the observed anti-inflammatory properties of bifidobacteria.
+A further aspect is the potential use of bifidobacteria as vectors to for delivery of therapeutic genes into solid tumors (Osswald et al., 2015a)

 - Phone: +49 (0)731 50 24853